About the Domestic Violence Action Network

 2011

 Facilitated a mayoral proclamation during domestic violence awareness month.
-Developed a plan to increase visibility of DVCCRT and domestic violence awareness.
+Developed a plan to increase visibility of CCRT and domestic violence awareness.
 Reinforced a commitment to enhanced collaboration with law enforcement.

 2012